Bill Zock

-William Zock (January 26, 1918 – April 29, 1988) was a professional Canadian football offensive lineman who played for the Toronto Argonauts and the Edmonton Eskimos from 1937 to 1954.
+William Zock (January 26, 1918 – April 29, 1988) was a Canadian professional football offensive lineman.
+He played for the Toronto Argonauts and the Edmonton Eskimos in the Canadian Football League (CFL) from 1937 to 1954.
 He was part of five Grey Cup championships with the Argonauts and another one with the Eskimos.
 He was inducted into the Canadian Football Hall of Fame in 1985.